Police-Data-Accessibility-Project/meta/README.md

 1. Finding and writing scrapers for other large counties.
 Prioritize counties with easier to scrape systems first.

+1. Do not write scrapers for data sources that forbid systematic or algorithmic data access in their terms of service.

 For guidelines to contributing to scraping, please see [CONTRIBUTING.md](CONTRIBUTING.md)

 ### Freedom of Information Act Requests: